zeromq/ingescape/bindings/javascript-node/README.md

 ## Installing

-Once your Node.JS project is initiated, you can install ingescape with npm.
+You can install ingescape with npm.
 ```
 npm install ingescape
 ```